 You might also like:

-Sesame Cashew Noodle Salad Bowls are just the thing for hot summer mealtimes.
-They are loaded with a rainbow of colorful fruits and vegetables.
+Just the salad for hot summer mealtimes.
+Its are loaded with a rainbow of colorful fruits and vegetables.

 Take your picnic from boring to wow with this Colorful Potato Salad recipe.
 Fresh veggies, herbs and spices make this salad pop.